Demi Lovato Fans Perform in Atlantic City to Show Their Support in Her Absence

 "We just want her to know that we are still here and we love her so much," Rudzinski added.
 "She always says 'Stay strong' and that's what we want to do.
 We used the hastag #prayfordemi and #staystrongdemi.
 We hope that she sees it!"

-While her fans continue to shower her with love from afar and stand in solidarity with her by getting tattoos of her signature heart, Lovato remains in the hospital.
+While her fans continue to stand in solidarity with her—including getting tattoos of her signature heart—Lovato remains in the hospital.

 In a statement issued late Tuesday night, the "Heart Attack" singer's publicist said, "Demi is awake and with her family who want to express thanks to everyone for the love, prayers and support.
 Some of the information being reported is incorrect and they respectfully ask for privacy and not speculation as her health and recovery is the most important thing right now."